Toward Compact Deep Neural Networks via Energy-Aware Pruning: Introduction

 \section{Introduction}

 Deep Neural Networks (DNNs) have achieved great successes in various applications such as image classification~\cite{tan2019efficientnet}, detection~\cite{Tan_2020_CVPR}, and semantic segmentation~\cite{tao2020hierarchical}.
 However, these modern networks require significant computational costs and storage, making it difficult to deploy in real-time applications without the support of a high-efficiency Graphical Processing Unit (GPU).
-To address this issue, various network compression methods such as pruning~\cite{GM, luo2020autopruner, adaptive1, adaptive2}, quantization~\cite{jacob2018quantization, quantization1}, low-rank approximation~\cite{CP_LRD, NIPS_LRD}, and knowledge distillation~\cite{hinton2015distilling, kd1} are constantly being developed.
+To address this issue, various network compression methods such as pruning~\cite{GM, luo2020autopruner, adaptive1, adaptive2, wang2021convolutional}, quantization~\cite{jacob2018quantization, quantization1}, low-rank approximation~\cite{CP_LRD, NIPS_LRD}, and knowledge distillation~\cite{hinton2015distilling, kd1} are constantly being developed.

 Among diverse network compression strategies, network pruning has steadily grown as an indispensable tool, aiming to remove the least important subset of network units (i.e. neurons or filters) in the structured or unstructured manner.
 For network pruning, it is crucial to decide how to identify the ``irrelevant'' subset of the parameters meant for deletion.
 To address this issue, previous researches have proposed specific criteria such as Taylor approximation, gradient, weight, Layer-wise Relevance Propagation (LRP), and others to reduce complexity and computation costs in the network.
 Recently several studies, inspired by low-rank approximation which can efficiently reduce the rank of the corresponding matrix, have been started from the viewpoint of pruning~\cite{hrank,Li2020CVPR}.
-Indeed, pruning and decomposition have a close connection like two sides of the same coin from perspective of compression~\cite{Li2020CVPR}.
-For more details, related works are introduced in Section~\ref{sec:related_works}.
+Indeed, pruning and decomposition have a close connection like two sides of the same coin from the perspective of compression~\cite{Li2020CVPR}.